Low Home Appraisal: Why It Happens and How It Can Affect Your Refinance

 How long does it take to complete a home appraisal?

-Many factors impact how long it takes to complete a home appraisal, including the property type, the appraiser's schedule and the complexity of the appraisal.
-Most appraisers take an average of 30 minutes to three hours to walk through and evaluate your home.
+Several factors influence the time it takes to complete a home appraisal, including the property type, the appraiser's schedule, and the complexity of the appraisal.
+Most appraisers spend an average of 30 minutes to three hours walking through and evaluating your home.
 Appraisers typically complete appraisals and return them to the lender within two days to two weeks.

 Remember that an appraisal is different from a home inspection, and the home inspector will look for different things than an appraiser.
 As a result, the time frame for each is different.